NyxLang/MultiMethodJS/README.md

 Installation
 ------------

-The "multi_method.js" is located at "public_html/src/".
+The file "multi_method.js" is located at directory "public_html/src/".
 Only this single JavaScript file is required.

 Usage